Russian Empire: Second half of the 19th century

-In 1854–55, Russia fought Britain, France and Turkey in the Crimean War, which Russia lost.
+In 1854–1855, Russia fought Britain, France and the Ottoman Empire in the Crimean War, which Russia lost.
 The war was fought primarily in the Crimean peninsula, and to a lesser extent in the Baltic during the related Åland War.
 Since playing a major role in the defeat of Napoleon, Russia had been regarded as militarily invincible, but against a coalition of the great powers of Europe, the reverses it suffered on land and sea exposed the weakness of Emperor Nicholas I's regime.

 When Emperor Alexander II ascended the throne in 1855, the desire for reform was widespread.
 A growing humanitarian movement attacked serfdom as inefficient.
 In 1859, there were more than 23 million serfs in usually poor living conditions.
 Alexander II decided to abolish serfdom from above, with ample provision for the landowners, rather than wait for it to be abolished from below by revolution.

 The Emancipation Reform of 1861, which freed the serfs, was the single most important event in 19th-century Russian history, and the beginning of the end of the landed aristocracy's monopoly on power.
-The 1860s saw further socio-economic reforms to clarify the position of the Russian government with regard to property rights.
-Emancipation brought a supply of free labour to the cities, stimulating industry; and the middle class grew in number and influence.
+The 1860s saw further socioeconomic reforms to clarify the position of the Russian government with regard to property rights.
+Emancipation brought a supply of free labor to the cities, stimulating industry, while the middle class grew in number and influence.
 However, instead of receiving their lands as a gift, the freed peasants had to pay a special lifetime tax to the government, which in turn paid the landlords a generous price for the land that they had lost.
-In numerous cases the peasants ended up with relatively small amounts of land.
+In numerous cases the peasants ended up with relatively small amounts of the least productive land.
 All the property turned over to the peasants was owned collectively by the mir, the village community, which divided the land among the peasants and supervised the various holdings.
-Although serfdom was abolished, since its abolition was achieved on terms unfavourable to the peasants, revolutionary tensions did not abate.
+Although serfdom was abolished, its abolition was achieved on terms unfavorable to peasants; thus, revolutionary tensions remained.
 Revolutionaries believed that the newly freed serfs were merely being sold into wage slavery in the onset of the industrial revolution, and that the urban bourgeoisie had effectively replaced the landowners.